APP DESIGN, PROTOTYPE & CODE

 Color choice & visual clarity for trust

 • Blue as primary color for trust, security and calm.
-Often used to show an affordance.
-Donald Norman’s Design Principles: Signifiers - Clear visual cues for readability and interaction.
+Often used to show affordance.
+Light Mode to promote transparency and clarity. #Don Norman_Signifiers

 Design System Diagram